Amplitude Factorization in the Electroweak Standard Model: A complete flow picture

-We here prove the statement that all chirality-flow structures can be recast only to the structures in \eqref{eq:flows}.
+We will now argue that in both cases, the structures can be simplified back to the cases in \eqref{eq:flows}.
 We also schematically derive the decomposition of structures with up to six momentum dots which can appear in intermediate steps.

 First, we note that the usage of $\la i\,j\ra, [i\,j]$; $p_\mu [ i\,| \sigma^\mu |j \ra, p_ \mu\la i\,|\sigmabar^\mu|j]$ and $A_{\mu\nu} \la i\,| \sigmabar^{[\mu} \sigma^{\nu]}|j \ra$, $A_{\mu\nu} \la i\,|\sigma^{[\mu} \sigmabar^{\nu]}|j]$ for some antisymmetric tensor $A^{\mu\nu}$, is equivalent to the decomposition of products of $\gamma$-matrices into $1$ and $\gamma^5$ (via the decomposition into left and right chiral states); $\gamma^\mu,\;\gamma^5\gamma^\mu$ and $[\gamma^\mu, \gamma^\nu]$ respectively.